ChahwanSong/dms-frontend/docs/services/repository.md

 * Combined service and user filtering (`list_by_service_and_user`).

 All implementations are expected to maintain the indexes described above to guarantee that the queries return consistent, up-to-date results.

+## Using the shared repository package

+The `task_state` package published in this repository wraps the Redis layout described above so that other projects can record task lifecycle updates without reimplementing the storage strategy.
+See `docs/services/task_state.md` for configuration, installation, and code samples that demonstrate how to instantiate a repository in another service.